 Similar to the SOX whistleblower protection law, the AMLA prohibits a wide range of retaliatory acts, including directly or indirectly discharging, demoting, suspending, threatening, blacklisting, harassing, or in any other manner discriminating against a whistleblower in the terms and conditions of employment due to the employee’s protected whistleblowing.

-The anti-money laundering whistleblower lawyers at Zuckerman Law have represented whistleblowers disclosing AML and sanctions violations.
+The anti-money laundering whistleblower attorneys at Zuckerman Law have represented whistleblowers disclosing AML and sanctions violations.
 Our multi-disciplinary whistleblower rewards practice is staffed with an attorney who is also a Certified Public Accountant and Certified Fraud Examiner with substantial experience investigating complex financial frauds.

-Our team of whistleblower lawyers can:
+Our team of AML whistleblower lawyers can:

 - Enable a whistleblower to report anonymously.